Drone strikes during the Fano insurgency

-During the War in Amhara, the Ethiopian National Defense Force (ENDF) has heavily utilized drone strikes in combat operations against Fano militia and civilian population.
-The attacks have reportedly resulted in widespread destruction, civilian casualties and humanitarian crisis.
-In particular since October 2024, drone strikes have been escalating in the Amhara region, notably the South Mecha woreda of the North Gojjam Zone following the commencement of the ENDF's counteroffensive.
+During the Fano insurgency, the Ethiopian National Defense Force (ENDF) has heavily utilized drone strikes in combat operations against the Fano militia and the civilian population.
+The attacks have reportedly resulted in widespread destruction, civilian casualties, and a growing humanitarian crisis.

-The following list is events of documented drone attacks during the course of the war.
+Since late 2024, drone operations have escalated drastically following the commencement of major ENDF counteroffensives.
+This escalation has notably impacted rural communities and urban fringes across the Gojjam, Shewa, and Wollo zones, repeatedly drawing international concern over collateral infrastructure damage and non-combatant fatalities.

+Over 600 people have been killed in drone strikes since the insurgency began in 2023.